Sheldon-Lloyd/Cyber.Beast/comic/max/readme.md

 Max fights Airiona outside of cyberspace Xeno/Airiona tells Max if he can beat her he can join/fight in the next match

+Max is now the teams Sniper/Marksmen Ace the Front Guard Knilla is the Rear Guard

 ## Act 2

 ### 6. Tests, Allies, Enemies